The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable

 \section{Inference in stochastic processes}

-Inference methods allow us to assess whether the models introduced above can reproduce the statistical patterns observed in real population dynamics and to identify which model performs best.
-In this study, we focus on time-series statistics, since the models in Eq.~\eqref{eq:general_model_theta} differ primarily in their temporal dynamics.
-Their stationary distributions are identical, depending on only two effective parameters, which means that static measures alone cannot distinguish between models; only the temporal correlations captured by time-series statistics reveal differences in their dynamics.

-More specifically, consider $M$ consecutive empirical measurements of a population's density $x$ $x_{t_1}, x_{t_2}, \dots, x_{t_M}$, taken at times $t_1 < t_2 < \dots < t_M$.
+Inference methods allow us to assess whether the models introduced above can reproduce the statistical patterns observed in real data and to identify which model performs best.
+In this study, we focus on time-series statistics, as temporal correlations often carry richer discriminatory power between competing models than static measures alone.
+More specifically, consider $M$ consecutive empirical measurements of an observable $x$ $x_{t_1}, x_{t_2}, \dots, x_{t_M}$, taken at times $t_1 < t_2 < \dots < t_M$.
+Through the text, the interpretation of the observable $x$ will vary depending on the application, being for example the position of an optically trapped particle or a population's density.
 For simplicity, assume these measurements are evenly spaced, so that $t_i = t_1 + (i-1)\Delta t$, where $\Delta t$ is the sampling time used in an experiment~\footnote{Throughout the text, $\Delta t$ denotes the sampling interval, i.e., the time between consecutive observations.
 This should not be confused with the temporal discretization used to generate sample paths from Eq.~\eqref{eq:general_model_theta}.}.
 These observations define a vector $\vec{x}$, with components $\vec{x}_i = x_{t_i}$.
 We aim to identify the model most likely to have generated the observed data \(\vec{x}\) and assess how the sampling time \(\Delta t\) and the number of measurements \(M\), which together define the experimental protocol and govern information content, jointly influence inference performance.